 Poline Grishina is a visual artist from Brooklyn, New York.
 She received a BFA from The Cooper Union in 2024, and graduated with the Elliot Lash Memorial Prize for Excellence in Sculpture.
 She is currently based in Brooklyn, NY.

+I am fascinated by the use of both photography and sculpture to represent memories.
 Photography has an indexical relationship to the past - it portrays something that has already occurred.
 When exhibited in a space, photographs transport you to a different time and place.
-Sculpture, however, exists in the space time and place as we do.
-When combined, they make a piece that is both here and there; both true and false.
-In my work, I try to understand our relationship to the past with sculptures that attempt to break these temporal boundaries.
+Sculpture, however, exists in the same time and place as we do.
+When combined, they make a piece that is both here and there, both true and false - like a memory.
+In my work, I try to understand our relationship to the past with sculptures that break these temporal boundaries.

-Where does our childhood bedroom exist when we no longer live there?
+Where does your childhood bedroom exist when you no longer live there?